 During your stay, you can visit the historic churches of St. David and St. Augustines and stop off at the large secluded beaches on the island’s north side, with crystal clear water and clean white sand.
-You can also spot flamingos gathering on the south coast shores if you’re lucky enough.
+If lucky enough, you can also spot flamingos gathering on the south coast shores.

-During the fifth day of navigation, you will have the opportunity to appreciate a real lost paradise.
+During the fifth day of navigation, you will be able to appreciate a natural lost paradise.
 Born as a pirate stronghold, Mayaguana has become a popular fishing location.

 More isolated and less developed than any other island in the Bahamas, this remote island is the ideal destination for the traveler searching for a secluded spot.
 Whether a deserted beach or a remote fishing spot, the island is the perfect combination of exotic and mysterious charm for a romantic or private getaway.

-Over the next two days, you will be busy visiting Acklins Bay and its wonders.
+Over the next two days, you will visit Acklins Bay and its wonders.